Alfresco/alfresco-bm-manager/server/readme.txt

    GET: <server>/api/v1/test-defs
 Nor will there be any test, either:
    GET: <bm-server>/api/v1/tests

-Checkout benchmark/tests/bm-sample/HEAD
 Start the BM Sample Test:
+> cd ../sample
 > mvn tomcat7:run -Dmongo.config.host=localhost
-The test will run at
-   http://localhost:9081/alfresco-benchmark-bm-sample
-There is no UI for the test but it has all the APIs
+The sample test driver will run at http://localhost:9081/alfresco-benchmark-bm-sample There is no UI for the test driver and, although it has all the APIs, there is no direct communication between the server application (UI) and the test drivers.
+You can start any number of instances of the sample test driver on other machines.

 Check that the sample started OK
    GET: <bm-sample>/api/v1/status/startup

-The sample test will have registered the test details.
+The sample test will have registered and initialized the test details.
 Retrieve the test definitions:
    GET: <bm-server>/api/v1/test-defs?activeOnly=true

 Shutdown the BM Sample application with CTRL-C.  Check the test defintions: